-‘Real Housewives of Atlanta’ Reunion: Kim Zolciak and NeNe Leakes Go to War
+‘Real Housewives Of Atlanta’ Reunion: Kim Zolciak And NeNe Leakes Go To War

-Real Housewives of Atlanta alum Kim Zolciak Biermann is still feuding with former BFF Nene Leakes based on previews of the Season 10 reunion show, which airs April 8.
+Real Housewives of Atlanta alum Kim Zolciak Biermann is still feuding with former BFF Nene Leakes, based on previews of the Season 10 reunion show, which airs April 8.

 “Jealousy’s a disease.
 Get well soon, b*tch!”
 Zolciak yelled at Leakes in a video excerpt (see below).